Best music systems for stores and restaurants in 2021

 A sound system that fits the size of your store or restaurant.

 If you have already an “old-school” sound system installed, you may have an amplifier, a CD player, a radio tuner, and some cabled speakers throughout your location.
 This is great.
 We will not advise you here to install such a system from scratch, because you have to get the assistance of a technician to install all the hardware.
 He/she will have to make holes in the walls and ceilings and pass lots of cables.
-It is too much effort for the sleek, efficient, do-it-yourself and affordable music solutions we would like to focus on in this article.
+It is too much effort for the lean, efficient, do-it-yourself and affordable music solutions we would like to focus on in this article.
 But of course if you would like to go for this option, it is also a great way to setup a reliable and high sound quality system in a store or a restaurant.

 So let’s focus on the do-it-yourself and affordable options you have, that request no extra costs nor installation/construction work from an electrician or a sound technician.